 Sue: “Boy, that was a wasted evening.
 My date was so obnoxious.
 All he did was talk about himself all night.
 He didn’t ask me one question about me.
 Then he insisted on ordering a steak dinner and red wine for me over my protests.
 I never eat red meat and the salmon really looked good.
 I wanted to try this peach and vodka cocktail, but he insisted on this special wine instead.
 That was how it was all night.
 Everything was what he wanted.
 If he ever texts or calls me again, I won’t bother picking up.”

 Basic Exhibitionist Narcissist Relationship Style: They are insensitive and bossy.
 They expect whomever they are with to admire and agree with them about everything.
 Disagreement is seen as criticism and is met with devaluation They need continual reassurance that they are special, perfect, and always right.
+And that’s how these narcisist acts on a first date.

 2. Closet Narcissists